AmigaGPU/fat-agnus/re__bashing through the terminal.md

 I can easily move to another workstation and OS.
 Then I can pickup where I left off transparently as if nothing happened.

-I could also sync my ~/.bash_history via my network, if needed instead of ssh-ing to the machine to peek into the file to lookup a complex tunnel pipe I've forgotten the syntax to.
+I could also sync my ~/.bash_history via my network, if needed instead of ssh-ing to the machine to peek into the file to lookup a complex ssh tunnel pipe I've forgotten the exact syntax to.

 Since I also spawn all executable from the shell ever since the #c64 & #amiga computer era (Amiga CLI), I have a shell open whenever my workstation runs.
 In case of this #DAW it's 24/7

+On servers and workstations I basically live in $bash

 ()#DAW -> digital audio workstation